Frequently Asked Questions

 The POCUS Fundamentals Certificate remains valid as long as a Clinical Certificate or Specialty Certification is current.
 Clinical Certificates and Specialty Certifications are valid for 5 (five) years.
 Requirements for the renewal of Clinical Certificates and Specialty Certifications are still being determined but are expected to include a short assessment.

 Up to 25% of the candidate applications for The POCUS Certification AcademyTM may be audited for identity verification, documentation of prerequisites and/or Peer Evaluator identification and verification.
 Specific documentation, depending upon the type of audit, will be expected within 30 (thirty) days of the audit notification.
-Please see the The POCUS Certification AcademyTM Policies for additional detail.
+Please see our policies for additional details.

 Candidates who have been awarded a certificate or certification and fail an audit will have their certificate or certification revoked.
-Candidates who are found to have submitted falsified or inaccurate information will also fail the audit and may be subject to disciplinary action in accordance with the APCA Compliance Policies.
+Candidates who are found to have submitted falsified or inaccurate information will also fail the audit and may be subject to disciplinary action in accordance with the PCA Policies.